eva-may-JS/Individual-Full-Stack-Project/README.md

 ### Existing Features

 1. Navigation bar
 - The NavBar is fully responsive and contains the website logo and the navigation elements "Home" and "Events".
-Logged out users also see: "Register" and "Login" and logged in users see "Logout"
+It also changes dynamically based on user authentication status (e.g., showing login/register for guests and logout for authenticated users).
-- The navbar is made with Bootstrap and collapses into the burger icon for small devices and expands along the top of the page in larger devices.
+- It is made with Bootstrap and collapses into the burger icon for small devices and expands along the top of the page in larger devices.
 - Bold text indicates to the user what part of the webpage they are on

 ![NavBar](...)

 2. Logo
--
+- A distinctive site logo is positioned in the navigation bar to reinforce branding.
+- Clicking the logo redirects users to the homepage for easy and intuitive navigation.

 ![Logo](...)

 3. User feedback messages
--
+- Flash messages provide real-time feedback for user actions (e.g., successful login, form submission errors, or comment submitted for approval).
+- Messages appear at the top of the screen and have a Close button to ensure a smooth user experience.

 ![Alerts](...)

 4. Introductory information section
--
+- The homepage includes an introduction to the site’s purpose, guiding new users on how to engage with the community.

 ![Intro](...)

 5. Register
+- Secure authentication system allowing users to register
+- Built-in Django authentication ensures data security and session management.

 ![Register](...)

 6. Log In / Log Out
+- Secure authentication system allowing users to log in and log out.
+- Users must be logged in to interact with the site (e.g., posting comments).
+- Built-in Django authentication ensures data security and session management.

 ![Log In and Log Out](...)

 7. Events page
--
+- Displays a list of upcoming events with key details such as title, date, location, and category.
+- Each event has a dedicated detail page showing a full description and an associated discussion section.

 ![Events](...)

 8. Comments section
--
+- Authenticated users can post comments under event detail pages.
+- Comments can be edited or deleted by their authors.
+- New or newly edited comments require admin approval before being visible to ensure content moderation.

 ![Comments](...)

 9. Footer
-- The footer contains the social media links for the website and contact details for the website owners
+- A fixed footer is displayed across all pages, containing links to social media and contact details for website admin.
-- It has been made responsive using Bootstrap grid elements and fixed to the bottom of the screen
+- It has been made responsive using Bootstrap grid elements.

 ![Footer](...)

 ### Features Left to Implement

+There are several features planned for a future iteration which have not yet been implemented:

 1. Register to an Event
 -